rkapl123/OreControl/docs/OREDB.md

 ## SQL DDL scripts

 ### Tables
 The main rationale was to
-- follow the structure set up by the xml schemata
+a) follow the structure set up by the xml schemata
-- have relational intgrity where possible
+b) have relational intgrity where possible
 Following tables have been set up (grouped by usage/prefix) in the Tables folder:

-##### Types
+#### Types
 * TypesAmortizationType
 * TypesBool
 * TypesBusinessDayConvention